-I should like to, at this time, pay tribute to the memory of another outstanding member of our Auxiliary, Past National Vice President Alwine Gerkhardt, who was also a member of New Jersey Department.
-Called Home a few short months after her co-worker, Sister Hansen, our lives were again deeply touched with sadness.
+I should like to, at this time, pay tribute to the memory of another outstanding member of our Auxillary, Past National Vice President Alwine Gerkhardt, who was also a member of New Jersey Department.
+Called Home a few short months after her co-worker, partment.
+Called Home a few short months after her co-worker, Sister Hansen. our lives were again deeply touched with sadness.
 Sister Alwine Gerkhardt's death has left a vacancy in our ranks which can never be filled.

-Willing hands carry on the unfinished which can one can quite take her place.
-Patriotic, loyal, generous and gracious, beloved by all our entire membership, Alwine Gerk hardt's memory is sacred to us, her life an incentive and an example for us to follow.
+hardt's memory is sacred to us, her life an incentive and an example for us to follow.
 Being dead-she yet speaketh.
 We treasure the memories of our many years association with her.